-While this myth may be an excuse to add some gory special effects to science fiction films, the reality is that a person can in fact survive in space for up to 30 seconds as long as they have exhaled before exposure.
-If they have inhaled, their lungs can burst or collapse and an influx of air into a person’s bloodstream.
-Either way, after 30 seconds or so, an unprotected person in space will pass out and expire from lack of oxygen.
+While this myth may be an excuse to add some gory special effects to science fiction films, the reality is that a person can, in fact, survive in space for up to 30 seconds as long as they have exhaled before exposure.
+If they have inhaled, their lungs can burst or collapse and cause an influx of air into a person’s bloodstream.
+Either way, after 30 seconds or so, an unprotected person in space will pass out and die from a lack of oxygen.

 8. Brightest Star